Tony McHale

 Tony McHale (born Anthony John Wright, Bradford, West Riding of Yorkshire) is a British actor, writer, director and producer, who is known for starring in Coronation Street and also known as a "stooge" to Jeremy Beadle on Game For A Laugh and later Beadle's About.
 He trained at the Rose Bruford College.
 He also enjoyed a long stint as a writer/story consultant/director on the top rated BBC1 soap opera EastEnders from its conception to the mid 1990s.
 He co-created BBC medical drama Holby City, and served as its executive producer and showrunner from 2007 to 2010.

-Tony also served as a core writer on numerous other TV dramas.
+McHale also served as a core writer on numerous other TV dramas.